php-ru/symfony-docs-ru/components/debug.rst

 .. caution::

-    You should never enable the debug tools in a production environment as they might disclose sensitive information to the user.
+    You should never enable the debug tools, except for the error handler, in a production environment as they might disclose sensitive information to the user.

 Enabling the Error Handler
 --------------------------